Discovering the city Ghardaia in southern Algeria

 GASTRONOMY:

-The local gastronomy presents a rich and varied range of traditional dishes and spices.
+Rich, varied traditional dishes and spices.

-5/5 - (1 vote)
+5/5 - (2 votes)

 Mohamed SAKHRI